 Okaaayyy… I need to get a hold of myself… No Sherab.
 No. NO!
 Not at the hotel lobby, you won’t.
 No. Hold it BACK, you little runt! … What?
 I didn’t tell you?
 Oh yeah I haven’t.
 I’m at a hotel in Delhi now.
 With Chewang and my granny (who would hold on to me for just about as far as she can).
 Chewang’s having roti and chicken masala.
 Granny still (even on the eve of my departure) tryna talk me into joining the next session for IIT.
 And me, writing this as well as reading all my farewell texts from people I love and wondering when I’ll see them next.
 Some?
 Maybe never.
 Not many other thoughts can beat the morosity (if that’s a word) of one like that.
 But I can’t allow myself to get deterred now, can I?
 I mean, I won’t.
 I’ve got 35 lac buck’s worth of determination in me right now.
 And this struggle that’s coming up is what I want.
 Hence, the title of this post.
 It’s a song from my best Shah Rukh Khan-nosed pal, Amullya.
 Ask him for it.
 It’s called ‘Echoes’.

 And NOW all my lasts are over.
 My last morning in India, my last phone calls, my last meal here, my lasts fart/piss/dump here, my last conversation, my last everything.
-I need to wrap this article up (that I’ve been writing for 3 days) too now.
+I need to wrap this post up (that I’ve been writing for 3 days) too now.
 My boarding time has started.
 People are lined up and ready to take off already.
 I need to put myself in that line.
 I can’t believe I let this even little task last over a span of 72 hours.
 Like I said.
 Last minutes.
-There’s really something really irrefutably irresistible about completing your work in them.
+There’s really something really irrefutably irresistible about them.